 Alongside, they are similar to South Korea because they have “LOST AND FOUND” (wasuremono) or otoshimono (literally “dropped thing”) offices.
 You can go there to reporting the lost property.

 Japan is well known for its fast-growing technology and culture.
 Aside from that.
 Sustainability is part of their enriched uniqueness when it comes to plastic waste.
 They have proper units or regions wherein they usually recycle or used plastic wrap in the garbages.
 It was said to be one of the lessons you would ever learn during your first step in the country.
+This should give you reasons to visit Japan.

 An organized crowd is proof of their remarkable discipline and love for unity when together.
-The harmony brings together passion and hope for better.
+The harmony brings together passion and hope for the better.
 It is a sign you will deeply love the country.

 In this regard, no matter how deep is your adoration for their culture and community.
 It brings back good memories that last forever because you learn something better than you should do during your travels.